Australian Penetration Testing PCI DSS V4.0 – Major Changes And Differences

 The long-anticipated release of the Payment Card Industry (PCI) Data Security Standard (DSS) Version 4.0 (v4.0) by the PCI Council occurred on March 31, 2022.
 Although not a revolution, the new version contains many changes from the previous version (v3.2.1).
 According to the Council, the changes represent their determination to “continue to meet the security needs of the payment industry, promote security as a continuous process, add flexibility for different methodologies, and enhance validation methods”.
-We summarized four of the most notable differences in the new version:
+We summarised four of the most notable differences in the new version:

 Unlike previous versions, PCI DSS v4.0 allows two paths for the assessed entity to achieve compliance: A defined Approach and a Customised Approach.

 Given the diverse nature of assessed entities, except for a few requirements, v4.0 allows the entities to determine and implement customised security controls that are best suited for their cardholder data environment (CDE).
-The Council intends for the Customised Approach option to be utilized by more established organisations that have demonstrated a robust risk management approach to security.
+The Council intends for the Customised Approach option to be utilised by more established organisations that have demonstrated a robust risk management approach to security.
 The Customised Approach supports innovation in security practices and allows entities greater flexibility to show their current security controls meet the objectives for each individual requirement.

-Different from Compensating Controls, the security control(s) under the Customised Approach must fulfil the PCI requirement objectives directly and the assessed entity must have a formalized risk assessment process to support and justify the Customised Approach.
+Different from Compensating Controls, the security control(s) under the Customised Approach must fulfil the PCI requirement objectives directly and the assessed entity must have a formalised risk assessment process to support and justify the Customised Approach.

 During an assessment and within the Report on Compliance (ROC), the assessed entity and the Qualified Security Assessor (QSA) must identify the aspect(s) of the requirement where the Customised Approach is used and, for each control for which the Customised Approach is utilised, justification must be documented within the newly added Appendix E (Customised Approach Template).